slazav/mcu_firmware/STC89C51RC_test/Readme.md

 Each command is a single line.
 Length should be smaller then BUF_MAX which is currently defined as 64.
 Error message is printed if command is too long.
 After each response either `#OR` or `#Error: <text>` line is printed.
-All characters received while a command is being processed are ignored.
+Commands received while a previous command is being processed are ignored.

-*  `*idn?` or `*IDN?` -- prints device ID which is currently defined as STC89_SLAZAV1
+*  `*idn?` or `*IDN?` -- prints device ID which is currently defined as STC89_SLAZAV1.
+I'm using this command to identify and configure the device in udev rule.

 *  `i2c <scl_pin> <sda_pin> <address> <count> [<byte to send> ...]` --
-I2C communication.
-I2C is using `scl_pin` and `sda_pin` of `P2` register
-as SCL and SDA lines.
+Universal I2C communication (optional read after optional write).
+I2C is using `scl_pin` and `sda_pin` of `P2` register as SCL and SDA lines.
 Device address is `address`.
 If there are some `<bytes to send>`, then a write sequence is performed first.
 Normally, if you want to read a value from some register, a register number should be sent here.
 Then, if `count` is not zero, then a read sequence is performed for `count` bytes with ACK response after all bytes except the last one, and NACK response after the last byte.

 * `display_init` -- Initialize display.
 * `display (0|1)` -- Display ON/OFF
 * `display_clear` -- clear display, set cursor to the top-left corner
 * `display_goto <x> <y>` -- move cursor
 * `display_test <N>` -- print font starting from index N
-* `display_puts` -- print a string. \n can be used for CR+NL, for other characters \<x> prints x.
+* `display_puts <text>` -- print a string. \n can be used for CR+NL, for other characters \<x> prints x.
-NOTE: spaces in the beginning of the argumet are eaten, use `\ ` to keep them.
+The argument can contain spaces, but all spaces in the beginning are eaten, use `\ ` to keep them

 * `bmp280_init` -- init BMP device (fixed configuration with maximum sampling)
 * `bmp280_cal` -- get calibration data (T1..T3, P1..P9)